Man on the Moon (musical): Characters and original cast

 The original cast (and preview performances) featured Denny Doherty as Dr. Bomb and John Phillips as King Can.
-Two weeks before the production opened, Phillips was taken out of the production and replaced by Doherty.
+Two weeks before the production opened, Phillips was taken out of the production and replaced by Doherty, who was Phillips' bandmate in The Mamas & the Papas.
 Harlan Foss was hired to play Dr. Bomb.

 Critical reception

+On January 29, 1975, the musical Man on the Moon opened to negative reviews.
+Douglas Watt of the Daily News called it a "kiddie musical" and likened it to a "sort of low-budget 'Via Galactica' that seemed to be aimed at grownups."

+Newsday critic Allan Wallack called the musical a "conspiracy against the audience."
+He added, "'Man on the Moon' is the kind of show that ought to be reviewed on the obit page.
+It simply hurls its dumbness at the audience in Kamikaze waves for an hour and a half, as though it had a built-in death wish."

-The New York Times critic Clive Barnes reviewed the musical on its opening night.
-His write-up appeared the next day in the January 1975 edition of the newspaper.
-"For connoisseurs of the truly bad," he wrote, "Man On The Moon may be a small milestone."
-Barnes was particularly critical of Andy Warhol's involvement in the production ("Mr Warhol's artistic practice – if I have caught his drift aright - is to produce works of art so inept that their ineptitude becomes their value") but he also decried Philips story as "naive."
-Barnes' review was so scathing that the musical closed the next day.
+The New York Times critic Clive Barnes wrote: "For connoisseurs of the truly bad, Man on the Moon may be a small milestone."
+He was especially scathing of Andy Warhol's participation in the production.
+"Mr. Warhol's artistic practice – if I have caught his drift alright – is to produce works of art so inept that their ineptitude becomes their value," he said.

-Newsday critic Allan Wallack said "Man on the Moon is the kind of show that ought to be reviewed on the obit page."